MontrealCorpusTools/PolyglotDB/docs/source/installation.rst

 Once Neo4j is installed and running, clone or download the Git repository (https://github.com/PhonologicalCorpusTools/PolyglotDB).
-Navigate to the diretory via commandline and install via `python setup.py install`.
+Navigate to the diretory via command line and install via :code:`python setup.py install`.